 Onukwugha, Eberechukwu, Phillip Osteen, Jinani Jayasekera, C. Daniel Mullins, Christine A. Mair, and Arif Hussain.
 (2014).
 “Race Disparities in Urologist Visits among Elderly Men with Prostate Cancer: An Analysis of Patient- and County-Level Factors.”
 Cancer 120(21): 3385-3392.

 Mair, Christine A. (2013).
 “Family Ties and Health Cross-Nationally: The Contextualizing Role of Familistic Culture and Public Pension Spending in Europe.”
-Journal of Gerontology: Social Sciences 68(6):974-983.
+Journals of Gerontology: Social Sciences 68(6):974-983.

 Liu, Guangya, Matthew E. Dupre, Danan Gu, Christine A. Mair, and Feinian Chen.
 (2012).
 “Psychological Well-Being of the Institutionalized & Community-Residing Oldest Old in China: The Role of Children.”
 Social Science & Medicine 75(10):1874-1882.

 Hunt, Andrea N., Christine A. Mair, and Maxine P. Atkinson.
 (2012).
 “Teaching Community Networks: Exploring Informal Social Support and Information Sharing among Graduate Students.”
 Teaching Sociology 40(3):198-214.

 Chen, Feinian, Guangya Liu, and Christine A. Mair.
 (2012).
 “Intergenerational Ties in Context: Grandparents Caring for Grandchildren in China.”
 Social Forces 90(2):571-594.